 Fabricate, assemble, install, and repair sheet metal products and equipment, such as ducts, control boxes, drainpipes, and furnace casings.
 Work may involve any of the following: setting up and operating fabricating machines to cut, bend, and straighten sheet metal; shaping metal over anvils, blocks, or forms using hammer; operating soldering and welding equipment to join sheet metal parts; or inspecting, assembling, and smoothing seams and joints of burred surfaces.
 Includes sheet metal duct installers who install prefabricated sheet metal ducts used for heating, air conditioning, or other purposes.

 People in this career work in these sectors.

 What you can expect to experience while on the job

-Employment of sheet metal workers is projected to grow 4 percent from 2020 to 2030, slower than the average for all occupations.
-Despite limited employment growth, about 13,100 openings for sheet metal workers are projected each year, on average, over the decade.
+Employment of sheet metal workers is projected to show little or no change from 2021 to 2031.
+Despitelimitedemployment growth, about 12,300 openings for sheet metal workers are projected each year, on average, over the decade.
 Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More

 Gray states indicate no data available

 People in this career achieve this level of education.

 Select major to see colleges that offer it